Updated: January 3, 2025

 Several months later, Henry was ready to fulfill his dream of making Wyman Heights one of the best neighborhoods in all of Omaha and put 76 lots on the market.
 The expectation was that each home would cost between $10,000 and $15,000.
 The neighborhood took the shape of a horseshoe, with Ferry Street on its southern edge serving as the open end.
 The neighborhood stretched north up the hill where Main Street (present day 30th Street) ended and intersected 5th Street (present day 29th Street).
 As expected, the lots were highly desired due to their sweeping views, mature trees and proximity to the streetcar line offering easy access downtown.

-In 1938, the federal government sought the land was to be used as a bird and game refuge in order to build a boat basin and maintenance yard.
+In 1938, the federal government sought the land in order to build a boat basin and maintenance yard.
 The new yard was expected to employ 150 to 300 people and bring several hundred thousand dollars to the city payrolls on an annual basis.
 Henry agreed to deed the land to the government which, in turn, agreed that the basin would be out of sight of the neighborhood.
 Both the boat basin and maintenance yard continue to exist along John J. Pershing Drive.

 On the site of his old home, Henry built a new 10-room, 4 ½ bath home which he also named “Woodney”.
 When it was finished in 1927, the Omaha World-Herald referred to it as “one of Omaha’s newest and loveliest suburban places.”